DanielB159/GazeDetectorDataClient/README.md

   - Record a video feed from the current camera with depth or without depth.
 2. The depth is measured in milimeters (one thousanth of a meter)
 3. The recordings, if dont without the glasses hub are saved in the following file structure:
+        ***ADD IT***

 #### Glasses Hub
 The galsses hub is used to manage the glasses individually:
   - "Connect" and "Disconnect" buttons connect you to the Glasses3 unit to be able to send request to it.
   - "Start Live View" allows you to see in real time the video feed from the glasses forward facing camera.
-[Note] quit with q
   - "Calibrate" button is used in the calibration procedure to calibrate the glasses to the wearer.
   - "Start Recording", "Stop Recording" and "Cancel Recording" buttons control recording from the glasses individually.
   - "SD Info" button requests how much battery and space on the SD card remains in the unit.